 What is the best treatment for an enlarged prostate?

 The best treatment for BPH is a personalised approach which involves a discussion of the appropriate treatment options for each individual.

 A good treatment is one that improves symptoms for a long period of time, whilst keeping to a minimum the likelihood of side-effects.

-Rezum is a new treatment which heats and destroys the prostate using convective heat delivery.
-A water droplet is heated up and steam is then injected through the water pipe into the prostate.
+Rezūm is a new treatment which heats and destroys the prostate using convective heat delivery.
+A water droplet is heated up and steam is then injected through a water pipe into the prostate.
 This water vapour destroys the enlarged tissue.
 The number of injections of steam depends on the size of the prostate.
-A larger gland will require more treatments with the steam – each injection of steam takes 9 seconds and so it is a quick procedure.
+A larger gland will require more treatments with the steam – though each injection of steam only takes 9 seconds, so it is a quick procedure overall.

 It can be performed under local anaesthetic with sedation.

 Rezūm will not prevent further prostate growth - the gland does continue to grow and a proportion of men will require a further procedure at a later time.

 What are the benefits of Rezūm vs surgery?